Drinking the water in Mexico? Can you?

 Drinking water containers in Mexico

 What about storing the water containers in your house and how do you get the water out?
-You have three main ways of handling how to use these water jugs:
+You have four main ways of handling how to use these water jugs:

 - There is the upside down version as seen in the photo below.
 This may seem awkward at first but you get used to turning it upside down while the water starts to pour into the container.
 It does weigh about 21 pound though.
 There is the cooled water stand as well if you want to keep your water cold with a little help from electricity.
 The basic stands cost about 200 pesos and can be bought in the grocery stores.